cacao-org/docs/pages/cacao/cacao_control_modes.md

 {% include note.html content="
-By convention, cacao expects the modes to be of unity amplitude in the DM space: the RMS pixel value within active DM pixels (dmmask) should be 1.0.
+By convention, cacao expects the modes to be of unity amplitude in DM space: the RMS pixel value within active DM pixels (dmmask) should be 1.0.
 Modal coefficient values then represent the amplitude of WF modes in the unit adopted to control the DM.
 " %}